From A to Z: The Complete History of Amazon

 The case of the history of Amazon is no different.
 From its beginning, in the mid-1990s, Amazon has been involved in numerous controversies.

-The business model of this company has been criticized by the booksellers and publishers sector; in its logistics centers, according to some of its workers, they work under not very favourable conditions; and also, an investigation has been initiated on the fiscal practices of Amazon.
+The business model of this company has been criticized by the booksellers and publishers sector; in its logistics centers, according to some of its workers, they work under not very favorable conditions; and also, an investigation has been initiated on the fiscal practices of Amazon.

 These are just a few examples that show that growth does come at a price after all.
 Amazon has become a true giant that is on its way to dominating the world of eCommerce globally (if it doesn't already).